X-Ray Fluorescence (XRF)

 More information on this work can be found in the following reference.

 Wu Y., et al. Children’s Car Seats Contain Legacy and Novel Flame Retardants.
 Environ.
 Sci.
 Technol.
-Lett. in press, published on the web Dec.
+Lett., published on the web Dec.
 3, 2018.

 Particle-Induced Gamma Ray Emission (PIGE) spectroscopy